 #

-Portable ambient light turns any room into a focus zone.
-Warm profiles plus a small light kit beat sterile hotel lighting every time.
+Portable ambient light can make unfamiliar rooms feel more usable.
+Warm profiles plus a small light kit often work better than sterile hotel lighting.
 Travel tech you refuse to leave behind?
 I’m building the next Comic-Con packing list from reader picks.